beehive-lab/TornadoVM/docs/source/installation.rst

    Downloads <https://developer.nvidia.com/cuda-downloads?target_os=Windows&target_arch=x86_64>`__.

 It is important to make sure that the GPU drivers are included with the CUDA Toolkit, so you may avoid downloading drivers separately.
-The only thing to note is that GPU driver you are currently using should be of the same or higher version than the one shipped with CUDA Toolkit.
+The only thing to note is that the GPU driver you are currently using should be of the same or higher version than the one shipped with CUDA Toolkit.
-Thus, if you have the driver already installed, make sure that the version required by the CUDA SDK is same or higher, otherwise update GPU driver during toolkit installation.
+Thus, if you have the driver already installed, make sure that the version required by the CUDA SDK is same or higher, otherwise update the GPU driver during toolkit installation.
-Note, that NSight, BLAST libs and Visual Studio integration are irrelevant for TornadoVM builds, you need just SDK - so you may skip installing them.
+Note, that NSight, BLAST libs and Visual Studio integration are irrelevant for TornadoVM builds, you just need the CUDA SDK - so you may skip installing them.

 5. Configure the TornadoVM build: setting ENV variables
 ~~~~~~~~~~~~